TechSavage2/gablib/README.md

 Windows, macOS and other platforms as well.

-_Although it should be possible to use this with any Mastodon it has not be tested with any other than Gab, and since they have changed, added and removed many of the API calls it may not work fully.
-You can still use the private
-`_fetch()` call to mitigate some potential issues._
+_Although it should be possible to use this with any Mastodon it has not be tested with any other than Gab, and since they have changed, added and removed many of the API calls it may not work fully as expected as with a 'normal' node.
+You can still use the private `_fetch()` call to mitigate some potential issues._

 License